wellcomecollection/search-logger/README.md

 # search-logger

-This is a Lambda function which logs user searches to the reporting cluster.
+This is a tool which logs user searches to our "reporting" Elasticsearch cluster.
 These logs include:

 *   what search term somebody typed in